Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 The New Zealand Government sets a minimum standard for maternity leave entitlements (also known as parental leave) through the Parental Leave and Employment Protection Act 1987.
 This legislation sets out the minimum entitlements for parents who qualify for parental leave.
 You may qualify for additional benefits and maternity entitlements depending on what your employer offers and if your job is covered under a specific Award or Workplace Agreement.
 Below we have answered the most common questions parents have about maternity leave entitlements.

-You can take up to 12 months unpaid parental leave to care for your new baby.
-This leave will be reduced if you take any special maternity leave before your bub is born.
+Employees who meet the 12 month criteria may take up to 52 weeks extended leave to care for your new baby.
+This leave will be reduced if you take any leave before your baby is born.

 Parents can split the parental leave – so that each parent takes some time off to care their new baby.